-HS1 Standards are technical standards and operating procedures contributing to safe railway system operation and inter-working issued by the Infrastructure Manager, which are identified as "CTRL Standards" and compliance with which is mandatory.
-The HS1 Standards include the HS1 Rule Book, a modular document that includes procedures and specific working instructions in relation to general safety responsibilities: electrified lines; mishaps, incidents and extreme weather; on-track plant and machines; working by pilot-men; signals; speeds; shunting and station duties; track and signalling work; train signalling regulations and signalling general instructions; and train working.
+HS1 Standards are technical standards and operating procedures contributing to safe railway system operation and inter-working issued by the Infrastructure Manager, which are identified as "CTRL Standards."
+Compliance with them is mandatory.
+The HS1 Standards include the HS1 Rule Book, a modular document that includes procedures and specific working instructions in relation to general safety responsibilities: electrified lines; mishaps, incidents and extreme weather; on-track plant and machines; working by pilots; signals; speeds; shunting and station duties; track and signalling work; train signalling regulations and signalling general instructions; and train working.
 Please contact the Infrastructure Manager for further information at the address set out in section 1.8.1.